pviswana/W251/homeworks/hw05/readme.md

 * It worked and gave the same results but I had to change the image size to [299, 299] since the original model was trained with that size of images.

 ### How long did the training take in part 2?
 * The training took a very long time since it was running 50 iterations with the epoch=50 settings.
-It took close to 3 hours to complete the training.
+It took close to 2.5 hours to complete the training.
 * loss: 0.5953 - accuracy: 0.9420

 ### In part 2, you can also specifiy the learning rate using the flag --learning_rate.
 How does a low --learning_rate (part 2, step 4) value (like 0.001) affect the precision?
 How much longer does training take?
+* With a learning rate of 0.001 the accuracy shot up to 0.9786
+* The time taken for training also increased to 3.5 hours

 ### How about a --learning_rate (part 2, step 4) of 1.0?
 Is the precision still good enough?
 * When the learning rate was set to 1.0 the accuracy dropped to 0.4986